fferflo/einx/docs/source/faq/solver.rst

 Overview
 --------

-einx functions accept a description string that specifies the shapes of input and output tensors and the requested operation in Einstein notation.
+einx functions accept a operation string that specifies the shapes of input and output tensors and the requested operation in Einstein notation.
 For example:

 ..  code::

     einx.mean("b (s [r])... c -> b s... c", x, r=4) # Mean-pooling with stride 4

-To identify the backend operations that are required to execute this statement, einx first parses the description string and determines an *Einstein expression tree* for each input and output tensor.
+To identify the backend operations that are required to execute this statement, einx first parses the operation string and determines an *Einstein expression tree* for each input and output tensor.
 The tree represents a full description of the tensor's shape and axes marked with brackets.
 The nodes represent different types of subexpressions such as axis lists, compositions, ellipses and concatenations.
 The leaves of the tree are the named and unnamed axes of the tensor.
 The expression trees are used to determine the required rearranging steps and axes along which backend operations are applied.